-In September 2021, the Metropolitan Transportation Commission awarded seven mobility hub pilot projects throughout the Bay Area, totalling $2.7 million.
-These projects represent a variety of mobility
+In September 2021, the Metropolitan Transportation Commission awarded six mobility hub pilot projects throughout the Bay Area, totaling $2.4 million.
+These projects represent a variety of mobility hub

 Local Streets & Roads